 Gradually adjust your baby’s schedule

 If your child is sensitive to schedule changes (or you want to start early), slowly adjust their schedule the week before the time change.
-Here’s how you do it—bump your schedule earlier by 15-minutes every couple of days.
-That way, when the clocks “spring ahead,” your child is already adjusted to the new time.
+Here’s how you do it—bump your schedule later by 15-minutes every couple of days.
+That way, when the clocks “fall back,” your child is already adjusted to the new time.
 If you choose this approach, modify the entire schedule, including feedings, naps, and playtime.

 Jump right in